Healing Journey Leaders

 Dr. Cathy Phillips is a psychologist who has been associated with the Healing Journey Program for twenty years in both research and clinical capacities.
 She leads all levels of the Healing Journey and is the author of “Calm Your Mind, Warm Your Heart: Real Voices and Techniques to Support You Through the Ups and Downs of Cancer.”
 The book draws on the program’s research archive of patients’ lived experience of cancer and healing.
 Cathy has also led other programs at Wellspring, such as Relaxation and Visualization; support groups for breast cancer, caregivers, and metastatic/advanced cancer.

 Jennifer Schramm is a Registered Professional Counsellor (RPC-CPCA) and a certified Life Skills Facilitator (LSFD).
-Jennifer has been facilitating the Healing Journey Level 1, Level 2 and Level 3 at various Wellspring locations (Oakville, Toronto, Niagara and Brampton) since 2008.
+Jennifer has been facilitating the Healing Journey Level 1, Level 2, Level 3 and Level 4 at various Wellspring locations (Oakville, Toronto, Niagara and Brampton) since 2008.
 Outside of Wellspring, Jennifer runs an Equine-Assisted Learning Program in King City, Ontario where she facilitates workshops and one on one sessions with her equine partners (Horses!) to help people heal and reconnect to their authentic nature.
 Jennifer also has a counselling/life coaching practice in Mississauga where she works individually with clients.
 With 10 years experience she specializes in helping people create an empowering relationship with themselves by learning how to connect with the self emotionally, mentally, spiritually and physically.
 Her mission is to help people heal by knowing, accepting, loving, trusting and being themselves in the world.

 Marla holds a B.Sc. in Kinesiology, is certified as a Stress Management Educator through the Association for Applied Psychophysiology and Biofeedback and is a Professional Wellness Coach.
 Marla brings over 20 years’ experience as a consultant, trainer, coach and educator in hospitals, corporations and in private practice.
 In addition Marla’s experience includes over 13 years as a Stress Management Therapist at CAMH.
 Marla is an associate with two of Canada’s leading Employee Assistance Providers where she is involved with program development, workshop facilitation and individual coaching.
 Marla is the principal of For Health Wellness Consultants, providing both organizational and individual wellness services.
 Marla is a leader at Wellspring and a certified yoga teacher specializing in supportive and restorative practices.
 Marla has co-authored and produced two relaxation CDs currently used in Toronto hospitals, available at bookstores and on iTunes.
 Marla is a member of the Canadian Positive Psychology Association.